jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Hadamard factorisation.md

 - math-135/20
 ---

-The Hadamard factorisation theorem gives an improvement to [[Complex Analysis --- math-135/notes/Weierstrass factorisation|Weierstrass' result]] if you know something about the growth of a function.
+The Hadamard factorisation theorem gives an improvement to [[Complex analysis --- math-135/notes/Weierstrass factorisation|Weierstrass' result]] if you know something about the growth of a function.

 ### Order of growth